zhezhe301/ov_prognosis_prediction/README.md

 ## Prerequisites

 Basically, we use R and Python programming language to write these scripts.
 Required packages are free to get, and specificly, TensorFlow should follow the instruction on https://www.tensorflow.org/tutorials/, and circos plot should follow the tutorials on http://circos.ca/documentation/tutorials/ to install them.
+Notice that the file ** need to be unzipped, and the file ** need to be downloaded on (when you open the file  you will also find the link)

 ## Getting Started